cdl/sketch-cloudapp/README.md

 3. Copy `Upload to CloudApp.sketchplugin` from the repository into the folder.

 Now, hit `ctrl + cmd + r` when in Sketch, and voila - Cloud.app will upload your current artboard.

+### Issues

+Currently this only works with one artboard.
+Unfortunately, for some reason, [there's no way to grab the active artboard in the Sketch plugin API](http://bohemiancoding.com/sketch/support/developer/03-reference/MSArtboardGroup.html), but I've gone ahead and [contacted the team](https://twitter.com/cdl/status/458365170520031232) about it (hopefully they get back to me soon!).